 Implement risk assessment controls and an incident response plan

-The proposal has a number of different compliance deadlines, which range from six months to two years.
-Written documentation must be submitted to the Superintendent of Financial Services by February 2018, certifying that the organization meets the requirements.
+The proposal has a number of different compliance deadlines, with timelines ranging from six months to two years.
+Written documentation must have been submitted to the Superintendent of Financial Services by February 2018, certifying that the organization meets the requirements.

 Taking the right measures for compliance

-Implementation could be challenging for organizations as there are many requirements and different timelines for each of them.
-Taking the right steps now to plan your cybersecurity program and align it with your business objectives is essential.
+Implementation can be challenging for organizations as there are many requirements and different timelines for each of them.
+It is essential to take the right steps now to plan your cybersecurity program and align it with your business objectives.

-Meet requirements and deadlines with ISO 27001, the international standard for information security.
+Meet your obligations and deadlines with ISO 27001, the international standard for information security.